Flir i3, i5, and i7: The Newest Alternative to Spot Measurement

 • By: Brady

 The Flir i3, i5, and i7 Infrared Cameras have been disontinued.
-Please check Flir Thermal Imaging Cameras by following this LINK.

 I was involved recently in a meeting with the fine folks at FLIR and something that came up was the subject of IR thermometers or “spot guns”.
 Now most of you in the field are probably very familiar with these devices but some good talking points arose regarding why, if you want to increase your efficiency and long term money making potential, you should basically throw your spot gun in the garbage and pick up a point and shoot thermal imager like the Flir i3.